WordPress/wp20-book/Content/BB-Chapter-13-The-Pandemic.md

 Grief, fear, loneliness, and general uncertainty about the future caused people’s priorities to change.
 “So many contributors to WordPress do it for fun,” Matt pointed out.
 “Other things took precedence.”

 Josepha noted that the lack of in-person events affected contributor recruitment significantly.
-“One of the things that we were not able to account for in the potential disaster recovery plan was contributor recruitment and acknowledgement,” she said.
+“One of the things that we were not able to account for in the potential disaster recovery plan was contributor recruitment and acknowledgment,” she said.
 “It’s not the same as being with them at a Contributor Day and saying, ’I really love that thing you did!’
 There’s nothing that can really take the place of that.
 Recruiting people to use WordPress or  learn WordPress or to learn how to contribute to WordPress is really hard to do online.”

 The lack of in-person WordCamp and Meetup experiences resulted in fewer contributors and fewer opportunities for recruitment and development.
 However, the decision to end in-person events was taken early and continued for a long time.